JoshLuong/Trippo/README.md

 -Introducing a “share your itinerary” with other users of the platform that decide to go to the same place (i.e. if a user decides to go to LA, the user can see popular itineraries that past users created)

-- **Above requirement replaced with**: Introducing a “share your itinerary” with other users of the platform
+- **Above requirement replaced with**: Introducing a “share your itinerary” with others
 :heavy_check_mark: